Source: Photo by ESB Professional via Shutterstock

 3. Some electrical safety measures to keep you and your loved ones safe

 The first time a lesson is taught, children often don’t care about it.
-To ensure electrical safety for kids, you can also consider taking some precautions at home:
+In order to ensure electrical safety for kids, you can also consider taking some precautions at home:

 - Regardless of the age of your kids, try installing childproof covers for the electric outlets.